This is a tutorial for the Champions custom card maker by Landstander.

 OCTGN

 Unzip the GameDatabase and ImageDatabase folders to your OCTGN/Data directory.
-Load your cards with the o8d file.
+Load your cards with the o8d file included in the zip file.

 Download big sheets